xrdocs/ncs5500/_tutorials/acl-packet-length-matching-ncs55xx-and-ncs5xx.md

 - When configuring the range command the algorithm takes into account the mask as well the value.
 - For example, 3E0/FFF8 has 3E0 as value and FFF8 is mask.
-- Accordingly it programs all the values in the given range into the TCAM.
+- Accordingly it programs all the values in batches of entries for the given range into the TCAM.
-- The ACL has 2 ACE's
-- ACE 10 is configuring the range and ACE 20 is configuring the absolute value of 1500

-- Let us understand, how the range is configured in the TCAM w.r.t value and mask and how to interpret it
+- Let us understand, how the range is configured in the TCAM w.r.t value/mask pair and how to interpret it

 ```
 3E0/FFF8